 4. Take a virtual tour of your colleagues’ home offices

 We all like to peek into other people’s houses, so why not put our nosy instincts to good use and schedule virtual tours of your colleagues’ homes?
 Employees can set up a livestream as they walk through their home, chatting to viewers about where they work and sharing anecdotes about their personal lives.
 Not only does this satisfy curiosity – it helps people practice empathy by giving more insight into different people’s backgrounds, which is especially helpful for international teams like ours.

 5. Hold remote competitions

 Light-hearted semi-competitions are great mechanisms for team building.
 There are a ton of different remote team building activities out there, so get creative.
 As a globally diverse team, each year we hold our own Memoryvision song contest, where employees submit a recent song by someone of their nationality and vote on everyone else’s submissions.
 It’s a fun way to learn more about different cultures, as well as share new music.
-Our team fitness challenge also proved to be weirdly competitive (probably because we actually gave out a sweet prize to the winner)!
+Our team fitness challenge also proved to be weirdly fierce (probably because there was an AppleWatch up for grabs!).

 6. Host virtual dance parties on Fridays and payday

 Companies including Twitter, Dropbox and Yelp offer “beer o’clock”, where employees are given free drinks on Friday afternoon.
 Al-desko drinking, as it’s nicknamed, is meant to encourage light-hearted chat – and just because you work from home doesn’t mean you have to forgo that Friday feeling.
 Take it to the next level and hold virtual dance parties each payday: once you get past the awkwardness of dancing on your own in front of your computer, playing music and throwing some shapes with your co-workers is a great way to relax after a hard week’s work.